FRRouting/frr/doc/user/bgp.rst

   On dataplanes that support layer3 nexthop groups the feature can be turned on via the following BGP config -

-.. clicmd:: [no] use-es-l3nhg
+.. clicmd:: use-es-l3nhg

 - Local ES (MAC/Neigh) failover via ES-redirect.
   On dataplanes that do not have support for ES-redirect the feature can be turned off via the following zebra config -

-.. clicmd:: [no] evpn mh redirect-off
+.. clicmd:: evpn mh redirect-off

 Uplink/Core tracking
 """"""""""""""""""""